Prom: Czech Republic

-In the Czech Republic, the last year in Gymnasium is celebrated with maturitní ples (“graduation ball”).
+In the Czech Republic, the last year in Gymnasium is celebrated with maturitní ples ("graduation ball").
 This ball takes place before exams are taken, usually in January or February, the traditional season for balls during the Fasching (e.g., List of balls in Vienna).
 Normally, balls are formal but modern elements are included, too.
 The students invite their parents, other relatives, and friends to come to the ball with them.
 The balls usually have a theme and the classes perform choreographed dance routines at the beginning or during the evening.
 The students also receive a ribbon.
 It's common that various artists are invited to perform at the ball, ranging from fireshow performers to famous celebrities.
 At midnight, the classes perform a "midnight surprise performance" – typically some sort of funny act.
 Sometimes several schools organize a joint event.
 The income is often used to finance a collective voyage of the students after the exams.

 Former Yugoslavia

-In Bosnia, Croatia, Serbia, and North Macedonia, matursko veče (maturalna večer and maturska večer), as graduation night, is the event held at the end of the senior year.
+In Bosnia and Herzegovina, Croatia, North Macedonia and Serbia, maturalna večer, maturska večer or matursko veče, as graduation night, is the event held at the end of the senior year.
 In Croatia, it is sometimes held in January or February.